dojo/docs/dijit/layout/TabContainer.rst

       console.log("I am now showing: ", newPage);
   });

-It is worth noting: If you need a function to be called *absolutely every* time a child is added to a TabContainer (or StackContainer), you need to listen to the ``_setupChild`` function to ensure you are notified of the children already existing in markup.
+It is worth noting: If you need a function to be called *absolutely every* time a child is added to a TabContainer (or StackContainer), you need to listen to the :ref:``setupChild`` function to ensure you are notified of the children already existing in markup.
 This is only relevant if you are subclassing for reason:

 .. code-block :: javascript
   :linenos: